-Coupon-clipping can be a great way to save money on groceries.
+Coupon clipping can be a great way to save money on groceries.
 First, take a look at the weekly circulars in your area.
 Determine which store or stores are offering the best deals on the items you regularly buy.
 Try to only shop at stores with the best reward programs in your local area.
-Driving across town is going to eat up your saving in gas.
+Driving across town is going to eat up your savings in gas.
 Take advantage of any savings you can by signing up for the store’s email newsletter.
 You can save money on home daycare food costs by buying in bulk or using coupons where possible.

 Grow your own veggies

 Depending on where you live, you can try your hand at growing your own veggies.
 Did you know that the vegetables you buy in the grocery store can cost way more than what it costs you to grow them at home?
-And not only does growing your own food saves money but there are other benefits as well, like knowing exactly where your food comes from and how it was grown.
+And not only does growing your own food saves money, but there are other benefits as well, like knowing exactly where your food comes from and how it was grown.
 Plus, it’s a fun activity for the kids.
 Make it into an educational activity.

-So if this sounds like something you want to do, just follow these simple steps:
+So, if this sounds like something you want to do, just follow these simple steps:

 - Pick a space in your house or yard for planting;

 - Plan out what type of plants will work best in that spot (examples include corn, tomatoes, peppers);